Ruvyrom/Ruvomain-Protocole/Docs/REMPLACEMENT.md

-before use Tier3, I recommand to install alternatives**
+before use Tier3 or not, I recommand to install alternatives**

 Here are the best replacements used by most Ruvomain users: